MelissaMcguirl/TREE/README.md

 For questions/comments please contact Melissa R. McGuirl at melissa_mcguirl@brown.edu.

-Warning/Note: You may experience errors with the use of Ripser at this time- curretntly TREE supports Ripser versions older than 0.2.4.
+Warning/Note: You may experience errors with the use of Ripser at this time- curretntly TREE supports a deprecated version of Ripser.
 A fix is coming in the near future.

 ## Description